AideenM12/MotherFolklore-MS3/TESTING.md

 **Steps**
 1. Open one's internet browser of choice on one's device of choice.
 2. Navigate to [https://motherfolklore.herokuapp.com/](https://motherfolklore.herokuapp.com/)
-3. Test the responsivness of the site on each available device.
+3. Test the responsiveness of the site on each available device.
 4. Document the results.

 **Expected Result:**